pyrsia/pyrsia/docs/get_involved/faq.md

 # Q&A Summary

-Here are some of the most frequently asked questions with snipets of answers from Presentations, Slack, and more.
+Here are some of the most frequently asked questions with snipets of answers from presentations, Slack, and more.

 ## Is Pyrsia a new package manager?